codeemoji/codeemoji-plugin/README.md

 all these elements, according
 to a rule, for example, for a class being instantiated that implements a specific interface, for a method being invoked that is annotated by a certain annotation , a local variable of a given type, and so on.
-For the next version, in addition to emojis, the plugin will be able to show implicit annotations for JakartaEE and Spring frameworks.
+Furthermore, the plugin has the capability to display implicit annotations for the JakartaEE and Spring frameworks.

 <!-- DESCRIPTION HEADER END -->